RTEMS/rtems-docs/c-user/message/directives.rst

     This parameter is the node or node set to search for a matching object.

 ``id``
-    This parameter is the pointer to an :c:type:`rtems_id` object.
+    This parameter is the pointer to an :ref:`InterfaceRtemsId` object.
 When the directive call is successful, the object identifier of an object with the specified name will be stored in this object.

 .. rubric:: DESCRIPTION: